 Further, to learn more about the terminologies and their working in real IT infrastructure, join our networking courses.

-The primary function of a switch is to receive data packets, determine the device to which the data should be sent, and forward it accordingly.
-Switches keep a MAC address table that helps them map devices’ MAC addresses to specific ports on the switch.
+Switches work at the Data Link Layer (Layer 2) of the OSI model and use MAC addresses to identify devices on the network.
+A switch receive data packets from the sender, determines the receiver, and forwards them accordingly.
+Switches keep a MAC address table to map devices’ MAC addresses to specific ports on the switch.
 When a switch receives data from a device, it checks this table to forward the data to the correct destination.

 Read our detailed article on What is Switching?